Table of Contents

-Move.
 I make sure that I get up and move periodically.
-Traditional therapy approaches suggest things like setting a timer across the room that you just get up to stop and reset every 20 minutes or so.
-I use the timer and movement reminders on my Fitbit to remind me.
+Traditional therapy approaches suggest things like setting a timer across the room that you get up to reset every 20 minutes or so.
+I use the timer and movement reminders on my Fitbit to keep me from sitting too long.

-If you’d like stronger relief place a vapocoolant patch like IcyHot on the spot.
-It will offer a lot of relief, even though your pain is usually above the spot of the trigger point.
+If you’d like more potent relief, place a vapocoolant patch like IcyHot on the spot.
+The patch offers a lot of relief, even though your pain is usually above the area of the trigger point.
 Putting the patch over the pain will offer some relief.
 However, it won’t work as well as covering the trigger point.
 You can get these on Amazon.

 Even though this will offer nice relief, stay with those chest stretches to fix the long-term problem.

 Stretches and Exercises for Longer-Lasting Relief:

-The stretches below are a great start and will really help.
-Gentle, persistent exercises to build you back are a steady continuation in that direction.
-Just a few minutes every other day of lunges, supermans, Aquamans, deadlifts, and hyperextensions help to create healthier, better-balanced bodies.
+The stretches below are a great start and will help.
+Gentle, persistent exercises to build your back are a steady continuation in that direction.
+Just a few minutes every other day of lunges, Supermans, Aquamans, deadlifts, and hyperextensions help to create healthier, better-balanced bodies.
 I started employing these strategies almost 20 years ago, and it made a huge difference in getting rid of my nagging back pain.

 If you’ve had an acute injury to this muscle, like a dog pulled you with the leash, this stretch will help to lengthen out the lower trapezius.

 If you can get some help, have a friend rub along the edge of the lower trapezius with ice before doing the stretch shown above.
 Start at the top corner of the shoulder blade.
 Continue icing along the inside of the taut edge that runs down to the spine at the base of your ribs.
 In this image, I’ve highlighted that muscular edge in pink.
 The active trigger point is along the inside edge of this band.